RaphaelVjr/Frontend-React-Challenge/README.md

 # Kendo Movies Project Job Apply

 A movie web app that consume an large movies API from TMDB.
+Login: admin@rotten, password: admin (must be used to access dashboard).
+Normal login access the /home.

 ## Features